How Important Are Childhood Friends & Can They Stick Around?

 Children of pre-K age may make friends as early as 2 or 3 years old.
 However, children do not form true friendships until they are 4 or 5 years old.
-True friendships mean they trust each other and understand the importance of sharing with each other and being considerate of each other's feelings.
+True friendships mean they trust each other, understand the importance of sharing with each other, and are considerate of each other's feelings.

 Some children may have difficulty making friends, and that is okay.
 They may feel nervous or hesitant to engage with other children.
 In these situations, parents should avoid labeling their behavior as "shy," as this can become a permanent character trait and even a potential crutch.
 Instead, parents should encourage their children to come out of their shells.
 This can be done via a playdate.

 As children get older, it stands to reason that their relationships become more meaningful.
-Interestingly, according to a recent study, boys apparently behavior better in school if they have at least one close friend in kindergarten, as opposed to those boys who do not make close friends until later in life.
+Interestingly, according to a recent study, boys apparently behave better in school if they have at least one close friend in kindergarten, compared to those boys who do not make close friends until later in life.

 Parents should not be concerned when their children start fighting with their friends.
 This is not necessarily a sign that their children are going to have behavioral problems down the road.
 Fighting between friends at this age is a completely normal part of growing up.
-Parents can help their children resolve their conflicts by listening to their child's side of the story and introducing ways to solve the problem and the benefits of resolving the conflict.
+Parents can help their children resolve their conflicts by listening to their child's side of the story, introducing ways to solve the problem, and explaining the benefits of resolving conflict.

 For instance, Bobby's mom can explain to him that what Joey did was wrong; he shouldn't have told Jimmy about Bobby's secret.
 However, this does not have to be the end of Bobby and Joey's friendship.
-Bobby can approach Joey and tell him that what he did was wrong and that he hurt Bobby with his actions and give Joey a chance to apologize.
+Bobby can approach Joey and tell him that what he did was wrong, and that he hurt Bobby with his actions, then give Joey a chance to apologize.
 If Joey apologizes, then Bobby should be willing to accept Joey's apology and give Joey a chance to earn back Bobby's trust.

 If, however, Joey doesn't apologize and instead puts up a defense, maybe Bobby needs to give Joey some time to cool off, as some people do not do well with confrontation.
 If Joey displays even worse behavior, like telling even more people about Bobby's secret, then as sad as it is, Bobby should move on and try to make a new friend who is more deserving of Bobby's time.

 Never in a child's life are friends more prominent and influential than in their teen and pre-teen years.
-This is when things can start to get scary because this is when kids are more likely to meet that one friend who is going to be the bad influence.
-You know the one - that friend who encourages your kid to do all the bad things he otherwise wouldn't do if it weren't for peer pressure.
+This is when things can start to get scary because it’s when kids are more likely to meet that one friend who is going to be the bad influence.
+You know the one—that friend who encourages your kid to do all the bad things he otherwise wouldn't do if it weren't for peer pressure.